Moe Howard: 1950s

 The Three Stooges' series of shorts continued to be popular through the 1950s; Shemp co-starred in 73 comedies.
 The Stooges also co-starred in a George O'Brien Western, Gold Raiders (1951).
 Moe also co-produced occasional Western and musical films in the 1950s.

-On November 22, 1955, Shemp died of a heart attack at age 60, necessitating another Stooge.
+On November 22, 1955, Shemp died of a massive cerebral hemorrhage, necessitating another Stooge.
 Producer Jules White used old footage of Shemp to complete four more films, with Columbia regular Joe Palma filling in for Shemp (thus creating the Fake Shemp phenomenon), until Columbia head Harry Cohn hired Joe Besser in 1956.
 According to Moe's autobiography, Howard wanted a "two-stooge" act, and Cohn's idea, not Howard's, was to replace Shemp as part of the act.

 The Stooges replaced Shemp with Besser; already an established Columbia comedy shorts star in his own right and frequent movie supporting player.
 Joe, Larry, and Moe filmed 16 shorts through December 1957.
 Shortly before Cohn's death in February 1958, the making of short subjects ended.
 Keeping himself busy, Moe was hired by Harry Romm as associate producer.
 According to Moe, stories (and later, scenes in a 2000 made-for-TV biopic) that he was forced to take a job as a gofer at Columbia are entirely false.